 During the hot summer months, crawl space humidity will also increase your home's cooling bills.
 Have you ever seen water dripping from a window-mounted air conditioner?
 This is because a large part of the job of an air conditioner is to dehumidify the air it cools.
 Humid air is much more expensive to cool than dry air.

 Mold needs three important things to survive:

 Of these, the easiest to control in your home is moisture.

 Fortunately, controlling crawl space humidity is easy!
 At Carolina Basement Systems, a crew of our crawl space contractors can usually install a moisture control system in less than a day.

 We recommend starting by sealing those crawl space vents, then following up by installing a crawl space vapor barrier on the walls and floors.
 A crawlspace dehumidifier is a great finishing touch, drying out the space and helping you to best preserve your home.

 At Carolina Basement Systems, crawl space repair is our specialty, and we'd like to show you why we're the best.
 To help you decide which repairs are best for you, we offer free crawl space repair quotes to homeowners in our area.

-We serve North Carolina, including Chapel Hill, High Point, Burlington, Lexington, Asheboro, Thomasville, Kernersville and many areas nearby.
+We serve North Carolina, including Chapel Hill, High Point, Burlington, Lexington, Asheboro, Raleigh, Kernersville and many areas nearby.
 To schedule your free quote, contact us today!